 Making things requires the discipline of having made lots of them.
-Not only are there craft techniques that need to be mastered, but there needs to be the confidence that what is important will be attended to and what's incidental can be ignored to some extent.
-When we look at what separates amateur from professional photographers we see some superficial things: professionals might have more cameras or more expensive cameras, they might have more sophisticated darkroom material, and they might even have business cards announcing themselves are photographers.
-But the biggest difference is how much film they have shot and how much film they shoot of each subject.
+Not only must a person master certain craft techniques, but he or she must have the confidence that what is important will be attended to and what's incidental can be ignored to some extent.
+When we look at what separates amateur from professional photographers, we see some superficial things: Professionals might have more cameras or more expensive cameras, they might have more sophisticated darkroom materials, and they might even have business cards announcing themselves as photographers.
+But the biggest difference is how much film they have shot and how much film they shoot for each subject.